team-olmen/olm_client/Readme.md

 npm install
 ```

+There might be some warnings about unmet peer dependencies. **Ignore them**.
+They won't stop you ;)

 ### 4. Go and get 'em

 You should be all set up now.
-If you ran into errors, go ahead and fix them (or report them to me ;) ).
+And ready to work on the code.
+If you run into errors, go ahead and fix them (or report them to me ;) ).
 Same applies to this documentation which will - with your help - improve over time.

+There are two options how you can see your code in action:

+1. Compile ("transpile") **J**ust-**I**n-**T**ime:

+    This will reload the page as soon as a change in code is detected.
+Those reloads take a bit longer since the code is compiled during loading.
+This lets you test small changes faster and may be your preferred method for development.

+2. Compile **A**head-**O**f-**T**ime:

+    This will take a while and leave you with a project ready to deploy.
+Sometimes the aot-compiler finds some errors in your code which were missed by the jit-compiler.
+So before you commit any changes compile aot and see if you've missed something.

 #### Compile Just-In-Time